These guidelines are intended as a guide only and legal advice from your programme lawyer must be sought at an early stage.

 - Fair dealing should not simply be used by programme-makers as a means of saving money on the clips budget.
 A fair dealing defence is likely to be undermined if your sole motive is to save money and you may be found liable for copyright infringement.

 - Fair dealing is only a defence to copyright infringement in the UK.
-It will probably not be suitable for programmes that are to be sold or broadcast overseas, for example, if your programme is a co-production with a foreign broadcaster or is to be made available via the web.
+It will probably not be suitable for programmes that are to be sold or broadcast overseas, for example, if your programme is a co-production with a foreign broadcaster or is to be made available via the internet.
 Specific advice in the jurisdiction(s) to which sale is planned is required where a programme containing fair dealing is to be broadcast outside the UK.

 How does it Work?